0xPolygonMiden/miden-base/docs/architecture/accounts.md

 - **`StorageSlot::Value`:** Contains 32 bytes of arbitrary data.
 - **`StorageSlot::Map`:** Contains a [StorageMap](../../objects/src/accounts/storage/map.rs), a key-value store where both keys and values are `Word`s.
 The slot's value is a commitment (hash) to the entire map.

+### Vault

+> A collection of [assets](assets.md) stored by the `Account`.

+Large amounts of fungible and non-fungible assets can be stored in the accounts vault.

 ### Nonce

 > A counter incremented with each state update to the `Account`.

 The `nonce` enforces ordering and prevents replay attacks.
 It must strictly increase with every account state update.
 The increment must be less than `2^32` but always greater than the previous nonce, ensuring a well-defined sequence of state changes.

-### Vault

-> A collection of [assets](assets.md) stored by the `Account`.

-Large amounts of fungible and non-fungible assets can be stored in the accounts vault.

-### Code

-> A collection of functions defining the `Account`’s programmable interface.

-Every Miden account is essentially a smart contract.
-The `Code` component defines the account’s functions, which can be invoked through both [Note scripts](notes.md#the-note-script) and transaction scripts.
-Key characteristics include:

-- **Mutable access:** Only the account’s own functions can modify its storage and vault.
-All state changes—such as updating storage slots, incrementing the nonce, or transferring assets—must occur through these functions.
- - **Function commitment:** Each function can be called by its [MAST](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) root.
-The root represents the underlying code tree as a 32-byte hash.
-This ensures integrity, i.e., the caller calls what he expects.
-- **Note creation:** Account functions can generate new notes.

 ## Account lifecycle